Moving After Retirement: Is It Right for You?

 Choosing Your Retirement Destination

-Whether it’s a Phoenix sunshine community or a cabin in the mountains of Montana, it’s time to brainstorm every place you’ve imagined living.
+Whether it’s a community soaked in the Phoenix sunshine or a cabin in the mountains of Montana, retirement presents an opportunity to turn the dream of living in an idyllic destination into a reality.
 Was there a vacation spot you fell in love with in South Carolina?
 Did you grow up in Fort Worth and now miss your hometown?
-A town 1,000 miles away where your grandchildren are growing up?
+Are your grandchildren growing up 1,000 miles away?
+Choosing where to retire is an important decision, so take the time to ensure your chosen location is just right.

 Exploring Different Locations

-If you’ve lived in one state for many years, there are likely many conditions and “this is how we do it” factors that you don’t give a thought to.
-While you’ll be able to find a McDonald’s in any of the locations on a wish list, you may want to look into:
+If you’ve lived in one place for many years, there are likely certain constants that you don’t give a thought to –– like driving on the right side of the road or salting the sidewalk in the winter.
+But while you’ll still likely be able to find a Starbucks in any of the locations on your wish list, you may want to look into:

-• Culture, entertainment, and activities that align with your interests
+• Culture, entertainment, and activities that align with your interests, like nearby pickleball courts or a local arts scene

 • The type of wildlife and pests you may interact with